-And good news for dinner events: RSA House are incentivising more sustainable menu choices by reducing the prices of certain menus to reduce food waste and deliveries.
+For dinner events, RSA House encourages sustainability by reducing the prices of certain menus, aiming to minimise food waste and deliveries.
 Plus, the in-house kitchen facilities have been updated to efficient induction hobs to reduce the energy required to produce meals.
 Sounds like this venue’s cooking up a sustainable storm!

 Location: Charing Cross

 116 Pall Mall has sustainability policies as sophisticated as its setting, with LED lighting throughout event spaces, and environmentally low-impact paint used to decorate the building.
 The venue also commits to recycling wherever possible, including converting waste to energy offsite, and the team has even set up a beehive in the venue's moat and hopes to soon be producing their very own honey!

 The team at 116 Pall Mall are also committed to continually improving their impact: they're working with Planet Mark to produce an energy audit on their venue, to help identify and address key areas where the venue's footprint can be reduced.
 They also work with suppliers who are Net Zero or have set themselves sustainability goals, including caterers Searcy's, who hold a Food Made Good accreditation from the Sustainable Restaurant Association.
 When it comes to gala dinners, that should be music to climate-conscious organisers' ears!